Reporting Absences

 Planned Absence/Holiday forms are available at the school office.

-Where children miss 10 consecutive sessions (5 School Days) a referral will be made to East Riding Council which may result in a penalty notice and fine.
+Where children miss 10 consecutive sessions (5 School Days) a referral may be made to Hull City Council, who may choose to issue a penalty notice and fine.

 Sometimes children become unwell or have an accident at school and we will need to contact you.
 Please make sure we have up to date contact details for you.